saini-gk/DetectronX/README.md

 # DetectronX

-DetectronX is a deep learning-based object detection project using TensorFlow, Keras, and CV2.
-It allows you to train and deploy models for detecting objects in images.
+Discover DetectronX: Your gateway to cutting-edge object detection powered by TensorFlow, Keras, and CV2.
+Unlock the ability to effortlessly train and deploy models that excel in identifying objects within images.

+## How you can use it
+- First, download the kaggle.json file from your Kaggle account under the API section by clicking on Create New Token
+- Upload the kaggle.json file in your Colab File
+- Copy the API command of any dataset from 3 dots

 ## Key Features

 - **State-of-the-art Object Detection**: Utilizes advanced models for accurate object detection.
-- **Customizable Training**: Train models on your own dataset with flexible configuration options.
+- **Customizable Training**: Train models on your dataset with flexible configuration options.
-- **Efficient Inference**: Fast and efficient inference pipeline for real-time applications.

 ## Installation